Sequential Ensemble Transform for Bayesian Inverse Problems: Numerical Experiments

-In this section, we test the SET method for inference in a Bayesian inverse problem governed by a system of non-linear PDEs.
-For an open and bounded domain $\Omega \subset \mathbb{R}^d$ and as previously mentioned in Section \ref{sec:problemStatement}, consider the elliptic PDE
+In this section, we test the SET method for inference in a Bayesian inverse problem governed by a Partial Differential Equation (PDE).
+More specifically, we consider the following Poisson PDE on the unit disk $\Omega \subset \mathbb{R}^2$,